 Please note if you are only entitled to receive a tuition fee loan this does not count as maintenance support and you will not be entitled to an Oxford Bursary.

 How do I apply?

-There is no separate application process for Oxford’s bursaries and tuition fee reductions as these are based on the household income assessment carried out by your regional funding agency.
-When you apply for UK government funding you should simply ensure you have given consent for the University to access your household income figure so that Oxford can consider you for this funding.
+There is no separate application process for Oxford’s bursaries and fee reductions as these are based on the household income assessment carried out by your regional funding agency.

-If you are eligible for a bursary and/or tuition fee reduction you will be notified of your entitlement from mid-September 2018.
-You must have your financial assessment completed by 20 December 2018 in order to be considered for a tuition fee reduction and by 30 May 2019 to be considered for a bursary.
+If you are eligible for a bursary and/or fee reduction you will be notified of your entitlement from mid-September 2019.
+You must have your financial assessment completed by 20 December 2019 in order to be considered for a fee reduction and by 30 May 2020 to be considered for a bursary.